syncfusion-content/javascript-docs/js/Grid/Selection.md

 ### Cell Selection Mode

-Cell selection mode is enabled by setting the [`cellSelectionMode `](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings-cellselectionmode "cellselectionMode") property of [`selectionSettings`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings "selectionSettings").There are two types of cell selection available in grid.
+Cell selection mode is enabled by setting the [`cellSelectionMode `](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings-cellselectionmode "cellselectionMode") property of [`selectionSettings`](https://help.syncfusion.com/api/js/ejgrid#members:selectionsettings "selectionSettings").

+There are two types of cell selection available in grid.

 They are as follows: